YellowOnion/steam-runtime-tools/bin/launch-client.md

     (standard input, standard output and standard error) are always forwarded.

+    If *FD* is a terminal, **steam-runtime-launch-client** will allocate a pseudo-terminal (pty) and pass the terminal end of the pty to the *COMMAND*, forwarding input and output between *FD* and the ptmx end of the pty.

 **--list**
 :   Instead of running a *COMMAND*, list the services that
     **steam-runtime-launch-client** could connect to.